amishra-stats/FactorIV/Simulation/README_simulation.md

-# Simulation Study for High-Dimensional Instrumental Variable (Factor-IV) Framework
+# Simulation Study for Factor-IV Framework

-This folder contains a complete simulation pipeline for evaluating **Factor-IV**, a supervised latent-factor instrumental variable (IV) method for recovering causal effects in high-dimensional biological systems.
+Here we provide details of simulation pipeline for evaluating **Factor-IV**, a supervised latent-factor instrumental variable (IV) method for recovering causal effects in high-dimensional biological systems.

 The workflow combines: